Vyral/base-template/_posts/2019-11-22-brand-ambassador-christian-companion-senior-care.md

 tags:
   - Brand Ambassador
 excerpt: >-
-  John Town founded Christian Companion after getting burnt out on the road in his previous career.
+  John Towne founded Christian Companion after getting burnt out on the road in his previous career.
 We caught up with him to discuss the impact of that decision and how his new career is helping people all over town.
 enclosure: >-